navidgh6767/ProfessionalPortfolio/README.md

 - Managing **AI system reliability and performance** under real-time constraints.
 - Applying **ethical AI principles**, such as reducing hallucinations and ensuring user trust.
 - Collaborating effectively in a **multi-disciplinary environment**, balancing technical and business objectives.
+- Rapidly adapting to new frameworks, deployment workflows, and LLM innovations.

 This artifact reflects my ability to take AI theory and turn it into a functioning, real-world product — one that aligns innovation with impact.